hectorcanovas/euclid_documentation/euclid_documentation_hcanovas.rst

 **Astroquery.esa.euclid**

-This Python module provides an Astroquery API to access to the metadata and datasets provided by the `European Space Agency Euclid Archive <https://eas.esac.esa.int/sas/>`_ using a TAP+_ REST service.
+This Python module provides an Astroquery API to access to the metadata and datasets provided by the `European Space Agency Euclid Archive <https://eas.esac.esa.int/sas/>`_ using a `TAP+ <https://astroquery.readthedocs.io/en/latest/utils/tap.html>`_ REST service.
-TAP+_ is an extension of Table Access Protocol (TAP_) specified by the International Virtual Observatory Alliance (IVOA_).
+`TAP+ <https://astroquery.readthedocs.io/en/latest/utils/tap.html>`_ is an extension of Table Access Protocol (TAP_) specified by the International Virtual Observatory Alliance (IVOA_) that incorporates dedicated user space capabilities (see Sect.
+2 below).
 The TAP_ query language is Astronomical Data Query Language (ADQL_).
 TAP_ provides two operation modes:

-* Synchronous: the server response is generated as soon as the request is received, and the results are deleted after 72 hours.
+* Synchronous: the server response is generated as soon as the request is received.

 * Asynchronous: the server starts a job that will execute the request.
 The first response to the request is a link with information about the job status.
-The results are stored in the user space for registered users (see below).

 On top of that, this package provides two access modes: